-1. Jim Thompson, April 2015.
+1. April 2015.
 Virtually every traveller I met on my wanderings around Thailand hated Bangkok.
 “It’s not REAL Thailand!” they’d repeat, again and again.
-I was told to use the capital merely as a transport hub; that I should get out at the earliest opportunity.
+I was told to use the capital merely as a transport hub, that I should get out at the earliest opportunity!
 Unless of course I was a total scumbag visiting specifically as a sex tourist!
-When quizzed, most of these experts had never heard of the city’s most fascinating attractions.
+When quizzed, most of these experts had never even heard of the city’s most fascinating attractions.
 Take the Jim Thompson house for example, the former home of James H.W.
-Thompson, an American businessman who became The Silk King of Thailand.
+Thompson, an American businessman who became known as The Silk King of Thailand.

-4. Jim Thompson, April 2015.
+4. April 2015.
 Thompson’s old living quarters are gorgeous, especially the tree house section which includes the master bedroom and study.
 What makes his story particularly fascinating is that the old dog just disappeared in 1967 while on holiday in Malaysia.
-He was sixty-one years old and his body was never found, despite an intense eleven-day search conducted by the Malaysian Army and police; assisted by locals, tourists and a team of reward hunters!
+He was sixty-one years old and his body was never found, despite an intense eleven-day search conducted by the Malaysian Army and police.
+Even locals joined the hunt, not to mention a committed team of reward hunters!